Wondering how to afford your healthcare?

 ONE ROOF is a scattered-site Permanent Housing Program for homeless families with at least one adult member with a disability.
 A family must be composed of at least one adult with one minor child.
 Applicants must be residing on the streets or places not meant for human habitation, in an emergency shelter for the homeless or in a Transitional Living Program for people who were homeless prior entering the TLP.
 Clients must be US citizens or legal immigrants.
 Clients are not required to have income to be assisted.

-HACS FSPIP (FQHC and Supportive Housing Pilot Integration Program) is projected to launch in the 4th quarter of 2012.
-FSPIP will provide HUD CoC funded Permanent Supportive Housing to individuals, couples and families with minor children.
+HACS FSPIP (FQHC and Supportive Housing Pilot Integration Program) provides HUD CoC funded Permanent Supportive Housing to individuals, couples and families with minor children.
 To qualify, families must be literally homeless and at least one household member must be living with a severe chronic mental illness and/or a diagnosis of chronic substance abuse.

 HACS works in cooperation with local shelters to find appropriate housing for qualified individuals and families.